Manuel Senante: Early career

 Senante inherited ultraconservative political outlook from his ancestors.
 His grandfather was a subscriber of the Carlist daily El Siglo Futuro in the 1870s and in the 1880s, when the newspaper followed the breakaway Integrist path; also his father engaged in politically loaded public disputes.
 Having completed academic period and driven principally by his profound religiosity, back in his home city Manuel threw himself into Alicantine public activities.
 He associated with the Conservative Party in 1897 and commenced his long editorial career first by contributing and later by running a local party Andalusian daily, La Monarquía (1899–1900).
 He became active in numerous local Catholic initiatives, e.g. hosting Junta Organizadora for erection of the Century Cross in Alicante in 1901.
 Senante started to contribute to El Siglo Futuro himself in 1901, initially with short informative pieces.
-Already in 1902 he was hailed as “elocuentisimo abogado” and “uno de los católicos más firmes y decididos”.
+Already in 1902 he was hailed as “elocuentísimo abogado” and “uno de los católicos más firmes y decididos”.

 In the early 20th century Senante dissociated himself from the conservatives and approached Partido Católico Nacional, the Integrist political party; in 1903 he was already reported by the press as “joven abogado alicantino, integrista ayer”.
 The same year he tried his luck in elections to the Cortes, especially that according to some sources he was already one of the most influential personalities of the Right in the province.
 He stood as a candidate of Liga Católica, a newly formed electoral platform promoted by the Church in Spain.
-For reasons which are not clear he fielded his candidature in the south-Levantine city of Orihuela, possibly the southernmost Carlist outpost at the Mediterranean cost, animated by a small but active Traditionalist group, but was defeated by the famous liberal politician, Francisco Ballesteros.
+He fielded his candidature in the south-Levantine city of Orihuela, but was defeated by the famous liberal politician, Francisco Ballesteros.

 No source consulted mentions Senante as running in the 1905 elections.
 He engaged in setting up La Voz de Alicante, the daily which first appeared in 1904 and which he managed as a director.
 The newspaper was formatted as a broad Catholic tribune, though its Integrist sympathies were evident.
 Senante was also active in local party structures; his formal position remains unclear, but in 1906 he was already representing the provincial Integrist junta.
 Apart from pure politics he joined a new initiative, Acción Católica, later presiding over Círculo Obrero of this organization.
 Displaying some penchant for social issues Senante became member of Instituto de Reformas Sociales, promoted also by the conservative groupings into Instituto Nacional de Previsión; within this structure he entered Consejo de Patronato and represented it within employers’ associations.